pathwaycom/llm-app/README.md

 ## Use cases

-LLM App variants can be used as templates for developing multiple applications running on top of Pathway.
+LLM App examples can be used as templates for developing multiple applications running on top of Pathway.
 Here are examples of possible uses:
 * **Build your own Discord AI chatbot** that answers questions (this is what you see covered in the video!).
 Or any similar AI chatbot.
 * **Ask privacy-preserving queries** to an LLM using a private knowledge base that is frequently updated.
 * **Extend Kafka-based streaming architectures with LLM's**.